epochcoder/image-scraper/README.md

-image-scraper
+Image Scraper
 =============

-simple multithreaded java image scraper using url templates and CSS selectors
+A Simple multithreaded java image scraper using url templates and CSS selectors